-During the six months ended June 30, 2006, Newpark awarded 375,000 stock options and 200,000 time restricted shares to its new chief executive officer as an inducement to accept employment.
+During the nine months ended September 30, 2006, Newpark awarded 375,000 stock options and 200,000 time-restricted shares to its new chief executive officer as an inducement to accept employment.
 The stock options vest ratably over three years and the time restricted shares vest ratably over five years.
-Also, during the three months ended June 30, 2006, Newpark awarded 25,000 options to its new president of the mat and integrated services division as an inducement to accept employment.
+Also, during the nine months ended September 30, 2006, Newpark awarded 25,000 options to its new president of the mat and integrated services division as an inducement to accept employment.
 These stock options vest ratably over three years.
-The stock options were granted on the date of hire with an exercise price equal to the fair value of the underlying stock on the date of grant.
+In addition, during the three and nine months ended September 30, 2006, Newpark awarded 10,000 stock options to a new director under the 2004 Plan.
+The stock options were granted on the date of hire/appointment with an exercise price equal to the fair value of the underlying stock on the date of grant.